Who's Behind Listverse?

-Between 1984 and 1985, the terrified people of Los Angeles County and San Francisco Bay made sure their doors and windows were locked at night as there was a serial killer on the prowl.
-Known only as ‘The Night Stalker’, the cold-blooded monster was believed to be responsible for the brutal slayings of 14 people.
-Most of the victims were killed and attacked in their own homes during the middle of the night where they had been sleeping.
+Between 1984 and 1985, the terrified people of Los Angeles County and the San Francisco Bay Area made sure their doors and windows were locked at night as there was a serial killer on the prowl.
+Known only as “The Night Stalker,” the cold-blooded monster was believed to be responsible for the brutal slayings of 14 people.
+Most of the victims were killed and attacked in their own homes during the middle of the night where they were sleeping.

 Ramirez was nonchalant and never showed remorse.
 As he believed, “Serial killers do, on a small scale, what governments do on a large one.
 They are products of our times and these are bloodthirsty times.”

 See Also: Top 10 American Serial Killers

 In 1960, Ricardo “Richard” Ramirez was born in El Paso, Texas, as the youngest of five children.
 During his childhood, Ramirez would sleep in a cemetery at night to get away from the violence he suffered at the hands of his father, Julian Ramírez, a former Mexican policeman.
 At age 10, Ramirez bonded closely with his older cousin, Miguel “Mike” Ramirez.
 His cousin served during the Vietnam War and showed a young Ramirez many polaroids of the women he had raped and also of him holding a severed head.

 Ramirez was also a witness to his cousin killing his wife, Jessie, during a domestic argument, Mike shot her in the head with a .38 caliber rifle.
 Mike was found not guilty by reason of insanity and he was also never punished for his war crimes.
 Following the murder of Jessie; Ramirez had become sullen and withdrawn from his family and peers.
 It was the beginning of his own descent into darkness.